jon-brandy/hackthebox/Categories/Sherlocks/BFT/README.md

 ## STEPS:
-1. In this task we're given a MFT file which we need
+1. In this task we're given a MFT file which we can analyze using MFT Explorer or other

 > 1ST QUESTION --> ANS: